RFC-ACDP-0007

 1. Status of This Memo

-This document is a Final ACDP specification (acdp/0.1.0).
-It is stable for the 0.1.0 release; subsequent breaking changes require a new RFC and a version bump per VERSIONING.md.
+This document is a Final ACDP specification (acdp/0.1.0, with Final amendments through acdp/0.3.0).
+It is stable for the released lines; subsequent breaking changes require a new RFC and a version bump per VERSIONING.md.

 2. Motivation